CPUs

 TDP 65W (148W boost)

-10-core design (6P + 4E) delivers 35-40% better multi-core throughput than 6-core AM4 chips — meaningful for streaming, encoding, or compiling alongside gaming
+10-core layout (6P + 4E) delivers 30-35% more multi-core throughput than any 6-core AMD chip here — real advantage for streaming, Blender, or simultaneous encoding

-LGA1700 budget boards start under $80 (B660M range), keeping total platform cost the lowest of any AM5 or 13th-gen Intel build
+LGA1700 budget boards start under $80 (B660M range) — cheapest total platform cost when reusing DDR4 memory

-Gaming performance within 3-5% of the Ryzen 5 7600 at 1080p, making it the better pick when you already have DDR4 RAM
+Gaming within 5-7% of the Ryzen 5 7600 at 1080p, making it competitive for pure gaming at the same price point

-Ships with no cooler — add $25-35 for even a basic tower like the Thermalright Assassin X 120 SE
+Ships without a cooler — add $25-35 for even a basic tower

 Check Price on Amazon

-The no-cooler situation is a real cost to factor in.
-Budget $25-35 for a Thermalright Assassin X 120 SE or similar.
-The chip also draws up to 148W in Turbo mode — nothing to worry about with decent case airflow, but it needs more than a case fan blowing past it.
+The no-cooler situation adds to the effective cost — budget $25-35 for a Thermalright Assassin X 120 SE or similar.
+The chip also draws up to 148W in Turbo mode under sustained all-core load, so pair it with a case that has actual intake fans, not just a rear exhaust.

 AMD Ryzen 5 5600 — Best Budget Pick